You can create a WordPress website easily.

 We do not store the password on our servers.

-Changing the default admin password of your WordPress website is one of the simplest ways to make your WordPress website more secure.
+Changing your WordPress website’s default admin password is one of the simplest ways to make your WordPress website more secure.

 To change your WordPress password, navigate to Users > Your Profile in the WordPress dashboard.
 Scroll down to the Account Management section.